 In the News

 Every American should have access to quality, affordable health care regardless of their zip code.
 The 66 million Americans who call rural America home are no exception.
 Over the past two decades, there has been a growing health care crisis in rural America, and Washington, D.C. has been slow in adequately addressing the problem.
+Fortunately, that is now changing thanks to the leadership of President Donald Trump and Republicans in Congress.

 Rep. Tracey Mann (R-Kan.) joins Meet the Press NOW to discuss President Trump’s $12 billion aid package for American farmers affected by his tariff policy.